 The second part of our analysis focuses on the effects of economic policy uncertainty on crypto markets.
-To do that, we enrich the structure of the baseline model by adding macroeconomic and policy variables, such as a real economic activity index or policy rates, to the EPU and the financial markets' block.
-Our main specification is for the U.S. economy, but we extend our analysis to China and the U.K. adapting the specification accordingly as illustrated in Table 4.
-Considering multiple countries allows us to highlight significant differences in the transmission of uncertainty from different regions of the World.
+To this end, we enrich the structure of the baseline model by adding macroeconomic and policy variables, such as a real economic activity index and policy rates, to the EPU and the financial market block.
+Our main specification is for the U.S. economy, but we also extend our analysis to China, adapting the specification accordingly as illustrated in Table 4.
+Considering multiple countries allows us to highlight interesting differences in the effects of uncertainty from different regions of the World.